zethon/AshCoin/docs/settings.md

 The default settings file is name `.ash_config` and is located in the users home directoy.

-If this file does not exist when the program is read, then it will be automatically genated in the user's home folder.
-These locations are typicalling in the following folders on each OS:
+If this file does not exist when the program is run it will automatically be generated in the user's home folder.
+These locations are typically in the following folders on each OS:

 * MacOS - `/Users/<username>`
 * Ubuntu - `/home/<username>`